 SSA Voices and Optional Soprano Solo with Keyboard and Optional Flute

 New to the Carl Fischer catalog, composer Michael John Trotta infuses a pulsating, rhythmic intensity to the Rabindranath Tagore text in this SSA accompanied choral with optional flute.
 The optional soprano solo in the B section makes the return of the spirited A section even more exciting.
 Also available for 3-part mixed.
 A must for any concert or festival.
-Junior high or above.
+Middle School or above.
 Duration: 3:45

 While In Music and Verse Henry Purcell (1659–1695), arranged by Patrick M. Liebergen